Documentation

 exclusive_optionslist[str] | Noneoptions that should be mutually exclusive

-specify_optionstr | Nonean "other" option that the user will be asked to specify
+specify_optionstr | Nonean "other" option that the respondent can specify

-imageMediaItem | Nonean option image to show the user, from the s.media collection
+imageMediaItem | Nonean image to show with the grid, from the s.media collection

-recodesdict[str, str] | Nonea dictionary of recodes to use on this question
+recodesdict[str, str] | Noneresponse mappings to use when reporting this question

 defaultdict[str, list[str]] | Nonedefault values to use when generating test data